Section Format

 Subparagraphs

-The third through sixth level Subparts follow the same numbering outline, known as Subparagraphs -- adding a period and a number for each level within.
-In addition, the title must be in Title Case and surrounded by TTL Tags.
+The third through sixth level subparts follow the same numbering outline, known as subparagraphs -- adding a period and a number for each level within.
+In addition, the title must be in Title Case and surrounded by Title (TTL) tags.

 Other Formatting Elements